dustinnewboldyml/safari-ios-navbar/README.md

-# safari-ios-navbar
+# Safari iOS Bottom Navbar

-An example of a bottom navbar UX within Safari on iOS
+This project is to demonstrate the usage of the bottom navbar within Safari on iOS.